 While your kids' pumpkins might not take up too much space, if you combine all those on your neighbors' front porches, it adds up in the waste stream.

-Patton suggests placing them in an out-of-the-way location in the landscape, like under a bush.
+Patton suggests placing your old pumpkins and jack-o'-lanterns in the landscape, like under a bush.

 You could also dig a hole and bury them, letting them compost naturally in the ground.
 However, watch for sowing any seeds, or you may have pumpkin plants next year.